Guideline on medicines and the Internet

 These legal provisions are actually intended for tourists who have purchased their medicines in their home country and bring them to use during their stay in Switzerland.

-If a medicine is classified as a narcotic (see: Link), it may only be carried by sick travellers (see: Link).
+If a medicine is classified as a narcotic (see Link:), it may only be imported or exported by travellers who are ill (see Link:), (in accordance with Art.41 para.1 BetmKV).

 If the imported product contains a substance listed in the Ordinance on promotion of sport it is classified as a doping agent; the principle of zero tolerance applies here.